Shelf Road, Phantom Canyon

 Trail Overview

-This is a popular, heavily used network of trails that starts just south of Cripple Creek and takes you on a ride through history.
-See old mines and historic towns.
-A number of 4X4 roads leave from Shelf Road west of Sand Gulch Campground, and near The Banks Campground, a well-known climbing area.
+This is a heavily used network of trails that starts just south of Cripple Creek.
+A former stage coach route, Shelf Road takes you on a ride through history with old mines and ghost towns.
+A number of 4X4 roads leave from Shelf Road west of Sand Gulch Campground, and near The Banks Campground, one of the most popular climbing areas in Colorado.
+This is a steep, rugged ride.
 Make sure to visit Red Canyon Park for the unique red rocks.
 Unlicensed vehicles may ride on the side roads, but are not allowed on the main loop.

 Difficulty